 The Mega Moolah online slot we mentioned earlier is another great example of a wide-area progressive.
 It is linked across all Microgaming casinos that feature it in their online lobbies, with hundreds of thousands of players feeding the pools with their bets.

-With such high levels of participation, it only makes sense that the jackpot meters of wide-area progressives tick at a lightning speed.
-The prizes literally grow by the second and when the jackpot is reset to its base seed amount, all spinners instantly know somewhere, someone has become a millionaire.
+With such high levels of participation, it only makes sense that the jackpot meters of wide-area progressives tick at lightning speed.
+The prizes literally grow by the second, and when the jackpot is reset to its base seed amount, all spinners instantly know that somewhere, someone has become a millionaire.

 Types of Progressive Slots Based on Winning Criteria

-Progressive slots can also be categorized based on winning criteria.
-It is always a good idea to check the paytable beforehand and see what the qualifying terms for the jackpot are because there are discrepancies from one game to another.
+Progressive slots can also be categorized based on their winning criteria.
+It is always a good idea to check the paytable beforehand to see what the qualifying terms for the jackpot are, because they can differ from one game to another.

-Whatever the criteria are, the jackpot drop is always produced by a Random Number Generator that relies on complex algorithms.
+Regardless of the criteria, the jackpot drop is always produced by a Random Number Generator that relies on complex algorithms.
 This makes it impossible to predict with certainty exactly when the huge prize will hit.

 Symbol-Driven Progressive Jackpots

 Symbol-driven progressive jackpots work like the payouts in standard slots with fixed jackpots.
-You need to form a specific combination of symbols and the jackpot is yours.
+If you form a specific combination of symbols, the jackpot is yours.
 In some multi-tiered progressives, a given symbol combination unlocks a bonus game.

-Entering this bonus game guarantees you walk away with one of several jackpot prizes.
-You sometimes spin a bonus wheel as is the case in Microgaming’s Mega Moolah.
-In some progressive slots, only maximum bets stand a chance of triggering the jackpot.
+Entering this bonus game guarantees that you’ll walk away with one of several jackpot prizes.
+You may sometimes spin a bonus wheel, as is the case in Microgaming’s Mega Moolah.
+In some progressive slots, only maximum bets have a chance of triggering the jackpot.

 Progressive Slots With a Boiling Point

-Progressive slots with a boiling point award their top prizes whenever the pool has reached a predetermined amount.
-Winning conditions differ but the prize inevitably goes to the player who takes the pot to its boiling point.
+Progressive slots with a boiling point award their top prizes whenever the pool reaches a predetermined amount.
+Winning conditions may differ, but the prize inevitably goes to the player who pushes the pot to its boiling point.

-Suppose the jackpot “boils over” at the amount of $100,000 and the jackpot meter shows $99,999 on a slot with a minimum bet of $1.
-The person who bets this amount or more on the very next spin will win the jackpot.
+Suppose the jackpot “boils over” at $100,000 and the jackpot meter shows $99,999 on a slot with a minimum bet of $1.
+The person who wagers this amount or more on the very next spin will win the jackpot.

 Slots With Randomly Awarded Jackpots

-Slots with randomly awarded jackpots do not require players to line up combinations of matching symbols to earn the biggest payout.
-Here, the Random Number Generator takes care of this job.
-The jackpot can hit at any time, on any given spin, even on one that has failed to produce a regular payout.
+Slots with randomly awarded jackpots do not require players to line up matching symbol combinations to earn the biggest payout.
+Here, the Random Number Generator takes care of the job.
+The jackpot can hit at any time, on any spin, even on one that fails to produce a regular payout.

-The bet size is irrelevant, you can win even with a minimum wager.
-With that in mind, in some progressive slots your chances of winning the top prize increase proportionately to your wager’s size.
+Bet size is irrelevant; you can win even with a minimum wager.
+That said, in some progressive slots your chances of winning the top prize increase proportionately to the size of your wager.
 The bigger you bet, the better the odds of scoring the jackpot.
-These conditions are all written in the game’s paytable, so always check that out before you hit the spin button.
+These conditions are all detailed in the game’s paytable, so always check it out before you hit the spin button.

 Who Pays the Prize when a Progressive Jackpot is Won?